Kairn/se-fortune-capital/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 [![Website naereen.github.io](https://img.shields.io/website-up-down-green-red/https/naereen.github.io.svg)](http://esoma-sefc.s3-website.us-east-2.amazonaws.com/)

+**!!!
+WARNING !!!
+Due to IEX API migration in JUNE 2019, most of the features on the website are no longer functional.
+The plan is in place for making the necessary code changes in order to accommodate the migration.
+I will update once the fixes are complete.**

 SE Fortune Capital (SEFC) is an online investment website that provides the latest market data and allows users to invest in real market assets with virtual currency.

 ***This website is merely a market simulator, meaning that no real transaction will ever occur.
 Users can deposit any amount of USD into their accounts, and any asset that a user owns remains virtual forever.***